mariahlaqua/Styling_Documentation/README.md

 # Styling Documentation
 A resource of general guidelines for organizing, creating and making styling decisions.
-Especially geared towards developers working on hobby or personal projects.
+Especially geared towards developers working on hobby or personal projects who already have a fundamental understanding of CSS, js, React, etc.

 About
 ------